 - When approved for MPAP, the client, their provider and LHD or alternate medication access site will be sent a letter (or fax), and the client will no longer access medications through Direct ADAP.

-Persons with Private Insurance: Individuals with certain private insurance with medication benefits are eligible for ADAP assistance with their medication copayments and deductibles if all other qualifications are met.
-Clients enrolled in Pre-Existing Condition Insurance Plans (PCIP) also qualify for premium assistance and medical visit copayments.
+Individuals with certain private insurance with medication benefits are eligible for ADAP assistance with their medication copayments and deductibles if all other qualifications are met.
 Each applicant must follow the ADAP enrollment and recertification processes noted above.
 This service allows ADAP to assist those with limited income access medications at a retail pharmacy.
 At any point in time a client loses insurance, the client can access medications through Direct ADAP if the client continues to meet ADAP eligibility criteria.

 This assistance is subject to certain restrictions depending on the type of insurance policy held by the client to ensure the maximum number clients can be served.
-Medication copayment assistance may cover all medications on the insurance plans formulary, or may be limited to medications on the ADAP Formulary and the Ryan White Part B Non-ADAP Formulary, depending on assessment of the plans coverage.
+Federal policy requires that ADAPs ensure that antiretrovirals offered on the ADAP Formulary are also offered on insurance plan formularies if ADAP dollars are being used.
+Medication copayment assistance will cover medications on the ADAP Formulary and the Ryan White Part B Non-ADAP Formulary.
 See the below for links to these two formularies.